pshreya747/JobHive/README.md

-# JobHunt.
+# JobHive.

-## JobHunt is a job application platform that connects job seekers with recruiters.
+## JobHive is a job application platform that connects job seekers with recruiters.
 It allows users to search for jobs, apply for positions, and manage their profiles.